6 signs of an unhealthy gut

 A troubled gut, poor digestion and IBS are a very common problem - our own research shows more than 4 in 10 people regularly suffer digestion issues, and 1 in 4 people suffer symptoms of IBS (Irritable Bowel Syndrome).
 Poor gut health can not only be uncomfortable and debilitating, it is very likely to cause symptoms around your body and in your day to day life.

-A troubled gut is a common problem.
-4 in 10 people suffer digestion issues and 2 in 10 people suffer IBS.
-Our gut is responsible for the digestion and absorption of nutrients, which are the building block for almost everything in our body, from our stools to our sleep, concentration, skin health and much more.
+Your gut is responsible for the digestion and absorption of nutrients which are the building blocks for almost everything in your body, from your energy, immune health, your stools and your sleep, to your concentration, skin health and much more!

 6 signs of bad gut health

 Gas and bloating can occur for a few reasons.
-Low stomach acid and enzyme production can inhibit the breakdown of foods, fibres, sugar, fats or protein and allows bacterial fermentation which creates gas.
+Low stomach acid and enzyme production can inhibit the breakdown of foods, fibres, sugar, fats or protein, and allows bacterial fermentation which creates gas and bloating.

 Too much candida yeast in the gut can also cause gas and bloating.
 This can occur after taking antibiotics, during stress and in high-sugar diets.
 Candida triggers gas, pain and bloating.
 The best way to deal with candida is to avoid refined carbohydrates.
 You may enjoy our blog '7 best foods to help you debloat'.

 Constipation is an obvious sign of an unhealthy digestive system.
 Constipation can be caused by a lack of probiotics which provide most of the weight of faecal matter.

 Constipation is also a common cause of bloating.
 Infrequent bowel movements allow bacteria to ferment food particles, leading to gas.
 Constipation also makes the exit of gas more difficult, leading to painful bloating.